The Bible League of Canada: About

 The Bible League of Canada purpose is to do all they can to bring the Living Word of God into the hands of people around the world, providing Scriptures and training worldwide, so that people prepared by the Holy Spirit will be brought into relationship with Christ and His Church.

-The Bible League of Canada does not send North Americans on the ground to preach God's word: they mentor local believers to instil this powerful message within their communities.
-In fact, our ministry relies on three distinct parts working together to build a steady foundation for lasting change.
+The Bible League of Canada does not send North Americans on the ground to preach God's word: they mentor local believers to instil this message within their communities.
+In fact, our ministry relies on three distinct parts working together to build a foundation for change.
 Bibles + Biblical Training + Local Champions = Transformed Lives.
-The best people to share Jesus are those who live and breathe the local culture, speak the native tongue, and walk the same tough roads as their neighbours.
-These influential champions become mentors for family, friends and neighbours to grow movements that transform generations to come.
+The people to share Jesus are those who live and breathe the local culture, speak the native tongue, and walk the same tough roads as their neighbours.
+These champions become mentors for family, friends and neighbours to grow movements that transform generations to come.